Vaccines for Dogs

 By Krista Williams, BSc, DVM, CCRP; Rania Gollakner, BS DVM, MPH; Ernest Ward, DVM

-In all cases, decisions regarding the vaccine types and vaccine schedules that are best for each dog require professional advice.
+In all cases, decisions about vaccine types and vaccine schedules that are best for each dog require professional advice.

 What is a vaccine?